myhdl/myhdl/doc/source/manual/modeling.rst

 In many cases, MyHDL code uses a signal's current value automatically when there is no ambiguity: for example, when a signal is used in an expression.
-However, in other cases such as in this example you have to refer to the value
+However, in other cases, such as in this example, you have to refer to the value
-explicitly: for example, when the Signal is used as an index, or when it is not used in an expression.
+explicitly: for example, when the Signal is used as a dictionary key, or when it is not used in an expression.
 One option is to use the ``val`` attribute, as in this example.
 Another possibility is to use the ``int()`` or ``bool()`` functions to typecast the Signal to an integer or a boolean value.
 These functions are also